 For more info about body and brain health, read YOU: The Owner’s Manual — which Dr Roizen wrote with Dr Mehmet Oz.
 And here are the brain health benefits of omega-3 fatty acids, plus a few easy ways to get more fish oil in your diet…

-Benefits of Omega-3 Fatty Acids – Why You Should Take Fish Oils
+The Benefits of Taking Omega-3 Fatty Acids and Fish Oils

 The more DHA you consume, the more health benefits you’ll enjoy!
 Health benefits include: